cmalven/dashi/README.md

 ### API Keys

+Each Dashi _Board_ consists of any number of _Panels_ which are simple, independent Meteor packages that can visualize anything from local weather to Heroku deployments.
+The following panels are included with Dashi, and creating your own panels is super simple, just use one of the existing panels as a code reference...

+- **CTA Train:** Shows upcoming arrivals for any El station in the [CTA](http://www.transitchicago.com).
+- **HelpScout:** Show the number of outstanding tickets for any mailbox in [HelpScout](http://www.helpscout.net)
+- **Heroku:** Show the number of deployments per week for any [Heroku](https://www.heroku.com) app.
+- **Message:** A simple way to post messages to the dashboard (e.g. "Cookies in the break room!")
+- **Semaphore:** Show the status of the latest [Semaphore](https://semaphoreapp.com) build.
+- **Time:** An analog display of the current time.
+- **Twitter:** View the latest [Twitter](https://twitter.com) post matching a search query.
+- **Weather:** Displays the local weather.
+- **Web:** Embeds an iframe view of any web site.
+Great for including panels from [other dashboard systems](http://panic.com/statusboard/).

+### API Keys

 Many dashboard panels rely on API keys to function.
 When working with the app locally, the easiest way to handle this is by adding a file called `api_keys.coffee` to `/server`, with contents similar to the following:

 ```